-Developing low-cost treatment for neonatal asphyxia
+Developing a low-cost treatment device for neonatal asphyxia

 The Neonatal Asphyxia Project’s mission is to design a device that applies hypothermia therapy to mitigate the effects of asphyxia in neonates born in low-resource communities.

 The Neonatal Asphyxia Project (NAP) launched in late 2015 at the University of Michigan in response to the need for an accessible neonatal asphyxia treatment device.
 We are a multidisciplinary team of 12 undergraduate students working together with our community partner to address this need in a way that is socially, culturally, economically, and environmentally sustainable.

 Neonatal asphyxia is a leading cause of neonatal death in India .
 The disease manifests during or shortly after birth and can be caused by maternal preeclampsia, infant heart or lung malformations, inadequate oxygenation of maternal blood, knotting of umbilical cord around the infant’s neck, or prolonged delivery.
 It occurs from oxygen deprivation during birth, and survivors are at risk for developmental delays, disabilities, cerebral palsy, motor disorders, and other physical maladies .